-Currently, Report Cards are issued three times a year to inform parents and students of their continuous progress in the grade level.
+Report cards are issued three times a year to inform parents and students of their continuous progress in the grade level.

 The school prepares a hard copy, summary report card for each student every term.
 This can be collected at the front desk after the end of every term.
 The summary report card shows academic grades, absences, and number of times/days a student has been tardy.
-This is part of their permanent academic records and additional copies can be made available upon request.
+This is part of their permanent academic records and additional certified true copies can be made available upon request, with a fee.

-In addition, a detailed report card, which lists the specific skills covered in each term, is available from the school website during the academic year, until it is permanently removed on July 31 of each academic year.
+In addition, a detailed report card, which lists the specific skills covered in each term for K1 to Form 4, is available from the school website during the academic year, until it is permanently removed on July 31 of each academic year.
 From August 1 onwards, the school keeps no record (paper or electronic) of this detailed report card.
 Should parents wish to keep a record of this detailed report card, they must download and save a personal copy before the July 31 of that academic year.